domdavid/winterWonderland/README.md

 # Get Started!
 ## Running the Project
 Once you have imported the files into your IDE, you can run either the Runner or the Frame class.
-Both of these files have a main method to create an instance of the JFrame.
+Both of these files have a main method to create an instance of the GUI.
 ## SnowFlake.java Updates
 ### SnowFlake.java - Instance Variables
 The provided code below is code snippets.
 Be sure to place only the needed new lines of code.